Roasted Turkey Seasoned In A Brine

 What I’m really doing is trying to find out if someone I know has successfully used a brine to season their turkey.
 I haven’t found anyone, yet.
 Perhaps I haven’t asked enough.
 So I thought it would be fun to explore this way of preparing meat and share with you my findings.

-Actually, it started back in the summer with pork chops and rice in the Instant Pot per my husband’s request.
-That’s when I discovered how easy it is to brine with excellent results.
+Actually, it started back in the summer when my husband asked if I could make pork chops and rice in the Instant Pot.
+I found this recipe, Pressure Cooker Brined Pork Chops, And Brown Rice and discovered how easy it is to brine with excellent results.
 I have tried cooking chops the same way without a brine and was sad not to get the same results.
 Even though it takes a little pre-planning I believe it’s worth a little extra effort to prepare meat with a brine.

 What Is Brining?